 Q: What would you say to any aspiring author?

 A: Pretty much what we’ve already talked about.
 If you deeply desire to be a writer and a published author, then be one.
 Be an Indie writer and take advantage of an opportunity like Smashwords to make that happen.
 Then you have to write.
 Write often, daily, if you can.
 Work on your craft.
-Take writing courses, or join a group, if you think that might help.
-But the most critical part of become a better writer is to write, write, write, then get feedback.
+Take writing courses, join a group, if you think that might help, or find a writing buddy who is determined to make something of their writing desires.
+But the key point of become a better writer is to write, write, write, then get feedback and write some more.

 I use BETA readers to read and critique my work.
 BETA readers have become one of the best tools a writer could have.
 I demand that my BETA readers are one-hundred percent honest with me.
 I do not want sugar-coated reviews.
 I use questionnaires to help them with their evaluations.
 It’s been good.
 I love getting their feedback.
 I actually enjoy the feedback that points out my weaknesses or lack of clarity, bad scenes, unrealistic characters, and so forth.
 The last thing I want to do is publish something that will draw levels of criticism from the readers that could have been dealt with long before the book was published.
 Like I said, BETA readers are so valuable, but you need people who will be absolutely honest with you, so develop a thick skin, hand out draft copies, and let it all happen.
 In the long run you’ll appreciate the work they do.

 Q: Okay, well I’m sure there are people who want to write a book, but don’t know how to get started.
 So, let’s say, I want to write a book, how do I get started?